 While pondering that basic truth, Rambo wanders in, covered head to toe in brown ooze, but otherwise little worse for wear.
 Bereft of all human rodents, he dug his truck out alone and continued up the road, only to get stuck yet again.
 That said, he asks if driving a truck is like this in America.
 Sadly, we reply in the negative.
-Driving a truck is like this only in this valley.
+One can only gain an experince like this in this valley.
 And we expect, some 200 millennia later, an anthropologist will dig up the fossilized remains of just such a truck in one of these mud holes and declare it to be the missing link between savage and civilization.
 We just hope it's not our skeletons in it.

 As the night wears on, Galibert engages in a spate of arm wrestling with Rambo, while the rest of us watch, recklessly fortified by a mixture of banana leaf and something else.
 Rambo remarks that Galibert, with his shaved head, looks like the famous actor, Yul Brenner.
 And because Galibert is a happy, jolly type, he will return the following morning with his truck and take us all the way to Hpakan.
 On that note, we retire.
 Our dreams are filled with visions of cold beer in green goblets, served up by damsels in miniskirts on motorbikes.

 June 4: A new day

 The night had been spent in the home of a former KIA leader.
 As we awake in Taung Ché, the sun is shining and all well in the world.
 We are convinced we'll be in Hpakan by lunch.
 Today is the day.
 Today is the day!